HiddenHarmsHub/comparison-interface/docs/configuration.md

 This will look for the display strings in ```languages/en.json```.

 If the language strings do need to be changed for a specfic project, then any of the keys in the language file can be included in the project configuration file described below and these will be displayed instead of the strings set in the language file.

+## Images

+The images to be used for the comparisons need to be put in the `comparison_interface/static/images` folder.

+The images must meet the following criteria:

++ be either png or jpg/jpeg files
++ be at least 300x300 pixels in size
++ have unique file names

 ## Creating your configuration file